 Skip to main content

 Democracy Summer interns get real-world experience in organizing, communications, and advocacy.
-In 2019, students helped win back the last Saturday of Early Voting!
-In 2020, interns prepared voters for the 2020 General Election, resulting in the highest voter turnout in history!
-In 2021, interns beat back anti-voter and racist bills.
-In 2022, interns helped launch the Democracy NC TikTok channel.
-And in 2023 interns spoke out and lobbied against bills that directly impact student voters.
+Students have helped win back the last Saturday of Early Voting; prepared voters for the 2020 and 2024 General Elections; beat back anti-voter and racist bills; launched the Democracy NC TikTok channel; and spoke out and lobbied against bills that directly impact student voters.

 We transform outstanding students into frontline advocates for democracy.

-• Students work in one of our departments — Organizing, Communications, Research, Development or Operations — to gain valuable skills and experience while fighting for a democracy that works for all.
+• Students work in one of our departments — Organizing, Communications, Policy, Development or Operations — to gain valuable skills and experience while fighting for a democracy that works for all.

-• Student interns work up to 40 hours per week (including some evenings and weekends) from late May to late July and earn a stipend of $6,000 (taxable) for the summer.
+• Student interns work up to 40 hours per week (including some evenings and weekends) from late May to late July for a total of 9 weeks and earn a stipend of $6,000 (taxable) for the summer.

-• NOTE: This is a full-time job, so students taking summer classes or who have other part-time work cannot realistically participate in the program.
+• Applicants must be a rising sophomore, junior, senior, or graduating senior, or graduate student (policy track only) enrolled in a North Carolina community college, college, or university.
+This is a full-time job, so students taking summer classes or who have other part-time work cannot realistically participate in the program.

 The Democracy Summer Internship includes five tracks.